 (x2)216+(y+1)24=1\frac{(x-2)^2}{16} + \frac{(y+1)^2}{4} = 1

 and find the center, vertices, foci, and eccentricity before you sketch it.
-If you want one more check, compare your graph with the example above and see exactly how the shift changes the key points without changing the overall shape.
+For one more check, compare your graph with the example above and see exactly how the shift changes the key points without changing the overall shape.

 Need help with a problem?